 HIV/AIDS and Palliative Care

 HIV (human immunodeficiency virus) is a virus that is carried from person to person through body fluids such as blood, breast milk, semen or vaginal secretions.
-As the virus reproduces, it damages the immune system, which leads to illness and infection.
+It damages the immune system and this can lead to illness and infection.

 AIDS (acquired immune deficiency syndrome) is an advanced stage of the HIV infection.
-AIDS can lead to major infections because the virus attacks white blood cells, which help protect the body against infection.
-Some AIDS patients develop certain types of cancer associated with the AIDS virus.
+The virus attacks white blood cells.
+So AIDS can lead to other infections such as certain types of cancer.

-HIV/AIDS has changed from an acute illness to a chronic illness in the past decade because of new medications (HAART, or highly active antiretroviral therapy).
-Patients are living longer but still need specialized, focused care.
+HIV/AIDS is now an acute illness rather than a chronic illness because of new medicines (HAART, or highly active antiretroviral therapy).

 HIV/AIDS Symptoms and Treatment— How Palliative Care Can Help

-Palliative (pronounced “pal-lee-uh-tiv”) care is specialized medical care for people facing serious illness like HIV/AIDS.
-The goal is to improve quality of life for both you and your family.
-You can have palliative care at any age and at any stage of your illness.
-You can also have it together with curative treatment.
+Palliative (pronounced “pal-lee-uh-tiv”) care is specialized medical care for people facing a serious illness like HIV/AIDS.
+The goal is to improve quality of life.
+You can have palliative care at any age and any stage of your illness, and you can have it with all other treatments.

-Palliative care is provided by a team of doctors, nurses and other specialists who work in partnership with your other doctors to provide an extra layer of support.
-It is appropriate at any age and at any stage in your illness and can be given along with treatment meant to cure.
+A team of doctors, nurses and other specialists provides palliative care.
+They work in partnership with your other doctors to provide an extra layer of support.

-Palliative care in combination with your HIV/AIDS care always strives to help you and your family achieve the best possible quality of life.
+Palliative care teams don’t help just you.
+They support your family too.
+Palliative care will help you and your family achieve quality of life.